Ballistic Advantage Review

 The bolt catch pin is always tricky because you don’t want to scratch your finish by just putting in a silly little pin.

-The Ballistic Advantage lower includes a threaded pin, so you can easily put that pin with an Allen key.
+Like the M4E1 lower, the Ballistic Advantage lower includes a threaded pin, so you can easily put that pin in with an Allen key.
 This makes putting the lower together so much easier and removes one of the few headaches of building your AR-15.

 Second, the nylon-tipped tensioning set screw is a great way to ensure your upper and lower are tight and secure.
 The screw is located where the pistol grip meets the gun, so be sure to tension your upper and lower before putting on your pistol grip.